hanschen/ksuperkey/README.md

 you to use it for other keyboard shortcuts.

-ksuperkey is a small desktop-agnostic application that runs in the background as a daemon.
-It was forked from xcape by Albin Olsson: https://github.com/alols/xcape
+ksuperkey is a small desktop-agnostic application that runs in the background as a daemon under X11.
+It does not work under Wayland. ksuperkey was forked from xcape created by Albin Olsson: https://github.com/alols/xcape

 **Plasma 5.8 and above:**